What is CBD and why are so many people using it?

 woman putting cbd oil in team

-The problem is, while people take CBD for a multitude of medical issues, there is currently little scientific evidence it actually helps.
+While people take CBD for a multitude of medical issues, research into how much it actually helps is ongoing.
 In some cases, it may even pose safety risks.
-That’s why healthcare providers (HCPs) must be careful about the information they relay to patients—and why patients should let their HCPs know if they’re taking CBD.
+That’s why health care providers (HCPs) must be careful about the information they relay to patients—and why patients should let their HCPs know if they’re taking CBD.

 So, what is CBD, exactly?
 Do the purported health perks really live up to the hype?
 And what potential problems should patients keep in mind?